mattdsteele/steele.blue/blog/_drafts/raspberry-pi-bike.markdown

 Overall, I'd say the results were a solid B/B+.
 The lights were super bright, and lots of folks complemented them as I rode.
 It was especially cool to see the lights start flashing like crazy as we climbed a big hill and my heart rate spiked.
-But some parts could have worked better:
+But some parts could have worked better.

 The cadence sensor connection was buggy as hell.
 About 50% of the time it wouldn't connect to the sensor on startup.